hazelquimpo21/fam_app/AI_Dev_Docs/12-edge-cases.md

 **Scenario:** User wants to change their email.

 **Behavior:**
-- Verify new email before switching
+- Send magic link to new email address for verification
-- Keep old email working until verified
+- Keep old email working until new email is verified
-- Update family_members.email
+- Update family_members.email after confirmation

 ---